wilsonfsouza/login-system/README.md

 This is login system that allows users to sign in, sign up, reset password, update user information, and display user information once logged in.

+Non-authenticated users can:
+- Sign up
+- Sign in

+Authenticated users can:
+- See and modify their information (name, email, and password)

 ---

 ## 🚀 [](https://github.com/wilsonfsouza/login-system#how-to-run-the-project)How to run the project